Not-a-Fintech-Company/Website/guides/how-to-launch-a-card-product.md

 # Marketing

 Finding product marketing fit is never easy in this industry.
-With incumbents having 100s of millions of dollars at their disposal for acquisition, its
+With incumbents having 100s of millions of dollars at their disposal for acquisition, its always an uphill battle to break through the noise, so focusing on niches and truely understanding your customer acquisition cost are key.

+ToDos
+* Notes on marketing and making sure to not run afoul of UDAAP & FTC

 # Resources